 Bacterial Biofilm & Chronic Hernia Mesh Infections

 Infections involving biofilm involve multiple bacteria that aggregate and often adhere to a surface.
-The danger posed by this type of formation is that the normal treatment course often doesn't work; the aggregation of the bacteria give it greater strength to resist antibiotic therapy.
+The danger posed by this type of formation is that the normal treatment course often doesn’t work; the aggregation of the bacteria gives it greater strength to resist antibiotic therapy.
 Unfortunately, most infections associated with hernia mesh are biofilm infections and are not easily treated with antibiotics.

 An infected hernia mesh will often require additional surgery to remove the mesh implant if a biofilm has formed.
 In severe cases, multiple surgeries may be required to remove all the necessary film and infected tissue to fully get rid of the infection.
 Our firm has seen horrible cases of infection where patients have developed what appears to be a biofilm infection but are not able to have the mesh removed due to the location of the implant.

 Biofilm infections are becoming more common due to the rise in implanted medical devices such as hernia mesh.

 Physiomesh hernia mesh and other types of hernia mesh are often implanted deep into he abdominal cavity.
 However, mesh placed in proximity to the bowel is in extreme danger of helping produce a biofilm if an infection occurs.
 Mesh manufacturers have marketed mesh as being ok to use in these deep implants when selling their products to surgeons to use in hernia repairs during minimally invasive procedures such as laparoscopic surgeries.
 This is thought to be one of the reasons why so many patients are developing problems with hernia mesh implants.

 If You’re In Kentucky and Suffered from Hernia Mesh, Our Attorneys Can Help